LazyGorillaLabs/reposcan/README.md

 **Short-Term:**

 - Improve Pattern Scanning:
+- better detection for vitualization/sandbox/debugger detection
+- code obfuscation detection
+- patterns for crypto miners / encryption functions
 - Add more language-specific patterns and refine regex matches to reduce false positives.
 - Logging Improvements:
-- Fine-tune log levels and add more contextual logging to aid debugging.
-- Dependency Checker:
-Integrate a tool to identify if the repo depends on known-vulnerable or malicious packages (e.g., via CVE databases).

 **Medium-Term:**

-- AST-Based Analysis:
+- Better AST-Based Analysis:
 Implement or integrate existing AST scanners for Python and JavaScript to detect more subtle malicious behaviors (like dynamic code execution or suspicious control flows).
 - LLM Integration (Optional):
 Use a Large Language Model for deeper insights: